Skip to main content

 • Do you project a positive self-image?

-• Will your study habits allow you to balance your academics with a RA position?
+• Will your study habits allow you to balance your academics with the RA position?

 If you answered "yes" to these questions, the RA position might be for you!
 Use the accordion items below to find out more about the RA position and the application process.
 Information about our buildings on each side of campus is available on our Residence Halls page.